Donaim/miseq-workflow-pres/investigation.md

 Sample `E102398-V3-1-V3LOOP_S55`.

-The single contig is just missing.
+The only contig is just missing in the stitcher version.
 This is some kind of bug not related to the stitcher.

 ---